Glastonbury Public Schools World Language

 In addition to the exchange programs at Glastonbury High School, Smith Middle School and Gideon Welles School host students and teachers from Colegio Integral El Avila in Caracas, Venezuela.
 The students stay in the local area and attend class at Smith Middle School and Gideon Welles.
 Teachers coordinate various activities with the sixth, seventh and eighth grade Spanish classes.

 Students at Smith Middle School and Glastonbury High School have the opportunity to participate in an immersion experience in Salamanca, Spain.
 The immersion experience consists of daily classes in the Spanish langauge, as well as cultural activities.
 Students stay with host families in Salamanca, all within walking distance to Colegio Delibes.

-Ms. Rita Oleksak, Director of Foreign Languages & ELL
+Ms. Rita Oleksak, Director of World Languages & ELL

 France - Mrs. Pamela Caplette